Sabbir0Sojib/CVI_Hazard_Fusion/README.md

 ### 2022 Sylhet Flood Cross-Reference

-The model was retrospectively validated against the June 2022 Sylhet–Sunamganj mega-flood — Bangladesh's worst flood in over 100 years, displacing 7.2 million people.
+The model was retrospectively validated against the June 2022 Sylhet–Sunamganj mega-flood, Bangladesh's worst flood in over 100 years, displacing 7.2 million people.

 When re-run with June 2022 input dates: